james922023/Covert-Wireless-Communication-With-Software-Defined-Radios/README.md

 -We are able to embed a smaller colored image inside a larger one amd then extract it

--We are able to embed a string or sentence inside a larger one and then extract it
+-We are able to embed a string or sentence inside a colored image then extract it

 # TRANSMISSION CODE as of 10/24/2024